TapwaveZodiac/novelaiUKB/docs/Glossary.md

 Shorthand for *Square Brackets*, which are these symbols: \[ \].
 They are part of the finetune data, and used to contain metadata about the text files.
-They are traditionally used in [Injected Text](Context) to separate it from story text.
+They were traditionally used in [Injected Text](Context) to separate it from story text.
+Nowadays this is less important, and separators play a bigger role.

 ## Branch